Get your home holiday-ready 🎄 SEE ALL IDEAS

 Hang your clothes to dry.

 There’s no real downside to line drying your linens and clothes, except that it takes longer than using a clothes dryer.
 On dry winter days, drying your laundry on an indoor clothesline brings much needed moisture into your home.
-Line drying is also more cost-effective and environmentally friendly than machine drying.
-Plus, you’ll lengthen the life of your clothes when you line dry them, as the heat and friction of a machine dryer can take a toll on fibers.
+Air-drying clothes is also more cost-effective and environmentally friendly than machine drying.
+Plus, you’ll lengthen the life of your clothes when you line dry them, as the heat and friction of machine drying can take a toll on fibers.

 Keep your home as dust-free as possible.